xorvoid/dis86/README.md

 Dis86 began life as a simple disassembler and 1-to-1 instruction => C-statement decompiler that integrated well with the Hydra Runtime.
 Over time it gained complexity and it became difficult to implement more sophisticated transformations.
 So, it was rebuilt and rearchitected with a proper SSA IR.

 The older versions remain in the repo under `old/`.
-In particular, `old/v2` was much less sophisticated albiet more complete in terms of the input machine-code it could handle.
+In particular, `old/v2` was much less sophisticated albeit more complete in terms of the input machine-code it could handle.

 These versions remain as sometimes they are still useful when the latest version is missing some feature.